 The animations are very smooth, and further enhance the immersion in the Wildfrost world.
 It is extremely well done.

 The game’s audio is very solid.
 The soundtrack is simple but does the job.
 Much like Slay the Spire, the game’s sound design does a good job of immersing you in this cartoony and cold atmosphere.

 There is nothing here particularly groundbreaking here, but you don’t really expect that from a deck-building game like Wildfrost.

 If you are a fan of both deckbuilding and roguelikes, chances are you will enjoy Wildfrost.
 It clearly has many card mechanics and features that give the game a lot of potential.
 Veterans of the genre will also feel at home with the gold and shop system in the game, which allows you to add new cards and remove cards from your deck.
 The home base that is continually improved is a nice touch that adds a nice tangible reward for continued runs.

 However, the current imbalance with the cards/leaders effects compared to the power of enemies can make the game frustrating and unwelcoming.
 This is disappointing as the game looks, runs, and feels great outside of this current imbalance.
 We are hoping the update to be released by the developers will be a great quality-of-life upgrade to the game.

 Despite these issues, I do still recommend this game, especially at the fair price of $20.
 The game has enough promising features that I believe will pay off after an update or two.
-You can pick up the game today on the Nintendo Switch eShop and on PC through the Steam store.
+You can pick up the game today on the Nintendo Switch eShop, or on PC and Mac through the Steam store.